K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 post about the same subject, and as he is the one who originally implemented generators in PHP, I'll just link to [his post](https://nikic.github.io/2012/12/22/Cooperative-multitasking-using-coroutines-in-PHP.html).

-He quickly explains what are generators and explains why they can be seen as interruptible functions that can both *send and receive data*.
+He quickly explains what are generators and explains (in depth) how we can take advantage of the fact that they can both be interrupted and *send/receive data* to implement coroutines and even cooperative multitasking.

 ## Wrapping up